vijithazillepalli/alg-alg-2015/README.md

 Q. I have completed my scribe.
 How do I submit it ?

 A. Best way is to send a pull request on git to the maintainer.
 Alternatively, you can also email the TAs and email just the edited tex file.
 Make sure that it does compile properly.

+Q. Where can I get a quick introduction to git ?

+A. Here is a link : http://www.cse.iitm.ac.in/~agj/FOSS/i-just-dont-git-it.html